e-harrell/stock/Results.md

 ```

 ## CBS/Viacom forecasting analysis
-### The plot of time series of the high stock prices for CBS/Viacom shows a more stationary time series than the plots of the Apple and Amazon time series.
+### The plot of time series of the high stock prices for CBS/Viacom shows a more stationary time series than those of Apple and Amazon.
 However, the CBS/Viacom time series is still nonstationary, with the high stock prices increasing from around October 28 until around November 4 and another sharp increase from November 9 to the end of the time series.

 ![](Results_files/figure-html/cbs-1.png)<!-- -->